coin-au-carre/slacking/README.md

 ```c++
 auto slack& = slack::instance();
 ```
 It might not be the recommended way but since we generally handle only one Slacking instance, it is highly convenient.
-You can refer to [examples/01-basic.cpp](examples/01-basic.cpp)).
+You can refer to the example usage and  [examples/01-basic.cpp](examples/01-basic.cpp)).

 ####Pass by reference (or by pointer)